RachelLeeReynolds85/cyber-heritage-posters/README.md

 ## Enlisted Communicators in History series
 <img src=readme-images/enlisted-communicators-in-history-sample.png width=400 align=right></img>

 This poster series provides a short career highlight of each of nine enlisted leaders in cyber and communications.
-Posters conclude with an inspirational question or statement for Airmen to reflect on.
+Posters conclude with a thoughtful question or challenge for Airmen to reflect on.

 ### Leaders in the series include: